5 Different Types of Wasps in Minnesota

 The social wasp reproduction life cycle consists of four main stages: egg, larvae, pupa, and adult.

-The female social wasp will lay her eggs inside the nests of other wasp species, which will be cared for by the host until they hatch.
+The female social wasp will lay her eggs inside the nests of other wasp species, which the host will care for until they hatch.

 The larvae will then develop into pupae and finally into adult wasps.
 The adult wasps will leave the nest to mate and start the cycle anew.